handmadecode/quill/README.md

 _not_ apply the SpotBugs Gradle plugin.
 That plugin must be applied explicitly in the build script:

     plugins {
-        id 'com.github.spotbugs' version '2.0.0'
+        id 'com.github.spotbugs' version '4.0.4'
-        id 'org.myire.quill.spotbugs' version '2.1'
+        id 'org.myire.quill.spotbugs' version '2.3'
     }

 ### Default values

-The plugin configures the `spotbugs` extension in the project to let the build continue even if violations are found, and to use SpotBugs version 3.1.12 as the default version.
+The plugin configures the `spotbugs` extension in the project to let the build continue even if violations are found.
 This is equivalent to configuring the extension explicitly in the build script as follows:

     spotbugs {
       ignoreFailures = true
-      toolVersion = '3.1.12'
     }

-All tasks of type `SpotBugsTask` (normally `spotbugsMain` and `spotbugsTest`) are configured to produce XML reports with messages, which is equivalent to the build script configuration
+If version 3.0 or older of the `com.github.spotbugs` plugin is used, all tasks of type `SpotBugsTask` (normally `spotbugsMain` and `spotbugsTest`) are configured to produce XML reports with messages, which is equivalent to the build script configuration

     tasks.withType(SpotBugsTask) {
       reports.xml.withMessages = true